relenteny/provision-k8s/README.md

 * Once provisioned, to interact with the Kubernetes cluster, a WSL2 session is not required.
 All functionality will be available from the Windows command line as well.
 * If you plan to use Helm from the Windows command line, you will need to install it.
 The process is outlined on the Helm website at [Installing Helm](https://helm.sh/docs/intro/install/).

+#### minikube

+* The script expects the default profile, `minikube` to be the active profile.
+* The docker and kubectl commands must be available.
+* For a brief time, the provisioning script requires sudo/root privileges.
+This is to update `/etc/hosts` with cluster host information.
+* The script will create files used when running the cluster located in `~/.minikube/files`.
 ## Installed Components

 As outlined in my DZone article, [I Just Installed Kubernetes on My Workstation – Now What?](https://dzone.com/articles/i-just-installed-my-own-test-kubernetes-cluster-no), the intention behind this provisioning process is to configured a Kubernetes cluster with a set of components that make it suitable for development and testing of Kubernetes deployments.